The following organizations provide best practices and information about rural and tribal transit at a very broad and sweeping level:

 This section lists resources that provide information about funding, funding sources and writing grant applications.

-American Public Trasnsportation Association (APTA) Center for Funding and Finance provides general information about transportation funding
+American Public Trasnsportation Association (APTA) provides general information about transportation funding

 Community Transportation Association of America (CTAA) administers loans for transportation projects, the Community Development Transportation Lending Services (CDTLS)